-South Carolina ranks as the No. 2 state for tourism after Florida, and Myrtle Beach plays a big role in this win, with a 60-mile stretch of sand, dozens of affordable hotels, and several amusement parks.
+South Carolina frequently appears on top 10 lists for tourism across the U.S., and Myrtle Beach plays a big role in this, with a 60-mile stretch of sand, dozens of affordable hotels, and several amusement parks.

 Looking for a super laid-back Florida beach with white-sugar sands and a kid-friendly vibe?
 Find your paradise in southwest Florida at down-to-earth Fort Myers Beach, located on a skinny barrier island in the Gulf of Mexico.

 Virginia Beach is a huge summer resort town and the largest tourist destination in Virginia.
-Drawn by the 20 miles of unbroken beachfront, families have long favored its sandy shores, but a beach face-lift and a fresher, upgraded image have added even more to the appeal.
+Drawn by the nearly 30 miles of unbroken beachfront, families have long favored its sandy shores, but a beach face-lift and a fresher, upgraded image have added even more to the appeal.

-Tennessee's breakout destination is Pigeon Forge, just eight miles from the Great Smoky Mountains National Park and home to the Dollywood theme park, with its family-friendly resort and thrilling rides.
+Tennessee's breakout destination is Pigeon Forge, just 12 miles from the Great Smoky Mountains National Park and home to the Dollywood theme park, with its family-friendly resort and thrilling rides.